- What do M.A. and MALLT stand for?

 - Is MALLT the same as a department?

-- Can I get a Master’s in Spanish (or French, German, etc.)?
+- Can I get a Master’s in French (or German, Latin, etc.)?

 - What can I study in MALLT?
 What are the concentrations?